carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

 Dialogs in Popochiu are managed by _Dialog trees_, global objects like characters, rooms and inventory items.
 Each dialog tree is a catalog of lines that will be shown by the dialog GUI when that specific dialog tree is started.
 When the user selects one of the lines, a script is triggered.
 Simple and effective.

 !!! info
-    Lines in a specific dialog tree can be turned on and off, and you can start a different dialog tree from scripts, so you can branch out of a dialog into another one, and back writing simple wiring code.
+    Lines in a specific dialog tree can be turned on and off, and you can start a different dialog tree from scripts, so you can branch out of a dialog into another one, and back to writing simple wiring code.

 To create a new dialog tree, click on the **Create dialog tree** button in the main tab of the Popochiu dock (_36_), and name the new dialog in the popup window that appears.